-When reading this manual, you will find references to other Stata manuals.
-For example,

-[U] 26 Overview of Stata estimation commands[R] regress[XT] xtreg

-The first example is a reference to chapter 26, Overview of Stata estimation commands, in the User's Guide; the second is a reference to the regress entry in the Base Reference Manual; and the third is a reference to the xtreg entry in the Longitudinal-Data/Panel-Data Reference Manual.
+When reading this manual, you will find references to other Stata manuals, for example, [U] 27 Overview of Stata estimation commands; [R] regress; and [D] reshape.
+The first example is a reference to chapter 27, Overview of Stata estimation commands, in the User's Guide; the second is a reference to the regress entry in the Base Reference Manual; and the third is a reference to the reshape entry in the Data Management Reference Manual.